 - Lesser chances of the baby having respiratory issues

 Vaginal Birth: Cons

-- Some cases of vaginal tearing that require stitches
+- Some cases of vaginal birth have tearing that require stitches

 - Higher chances of incontinence and loss of control of the bowel

 - Lingering pain in the area between the vagina and anus.

 - A scheduled birth with time to prepare for the birthing

 - No chances of injury to the birthing canal

 - Chances of vaginal birthing later might be reduced

 - Higher chances of asthma or other breathing issues with the baby.